Register of Deeds Office

 About Ginger Jilton

-After serving 23 years in the Register of Deeds office, including over 20 years as chief deputy, Ginger Jilton was elected to her first term as Register in August, 1998, and was re-elected in August 2010 to serve her fourth term.
+After serving 24 years in the Register of Deeds office, including over 20 years as chief deputy, Ginger Jilton was elected to her first term as Register in August, 1998, and was re-elected in August 2014 to serve her fifth term.

 Her arrival in the top position coincided with state funding for modernization of register of deeds offices becoming available statewide.
-She has pledged to research the possibilities of making online computer services available to regular users of the office, and to open a satellite office in the Johnson City for the convenience of the citizens, which could be linked by computer to records in the Jonesborough Courthouse.
+She has made online compter services available to regular users of the office.

-In addition, Ms. Jilton and her staff have scanned and are in the process of indexing the oldest books of record in the office, beginning in 1783 to 1924 (141 years).
-In 2008 she implemented an E-filing system which enables the office to receive and record instruments by E-mail, further accommodating the public.
+In addition, Ms. Jilton and her staff have scanned and indexed the oldest books of record in the office, beginning in 1783 to date.
+In 2009 she implemented an E-filing system which enables the office to receive and record instruments by E-mail, further accommodating the public.